The Best Time to Visit Thailand: Everything You Need to Know for the Perfect Trip

 The Rainy Season (July to October)

-Although many travelers tend to shy away from Thailand’s monsoon months, the rainy season can be an incredible time to visit, contrary to popular belief.
-It’s particularly rewarding for those who love lush scenery, quiet beaches, and are traveling on a lower budget.
-Average temperatures during these months range from 25°C to 32°C (77°F to 90°F).
+Although many travelers shy away from Thailand's wet season, it can be an incredible time to visit — particularly for those who love lush scenery, quiet beaches, and travelling on a lower budget.
+Average temperatures during the rainy season range from 25°C to 32°C (77°F to 90°F), and the chance of rain is mostly confined to short, heavy afternoon bursts rather than all-day downpours.

 What to Expect During the Rainy Season